May 03, 2018 3 min read

 Although rats can be a bit mysterious and, sometimes, downright creepy, simply knowing a bit more about them is a good first step toward eradicating them from your home.

 If you’re dealing with a rodent problem, it’s important to stay safe and act quickly to get rid of the infestation.
-To eradicate rats easily and effectively, install the humane, self-resetting trap by Goodnature™.
+To eradicate rats easily and effectively, install the quick-kill, self-resetting trap by Goodnature™.
 Each CO2 canister can kill up to 24 rats without toxins, electricity, or assistance from you, taking the confusion out of dealing with rodents.